Nadeeka Lakmali: Life

 She trained with former Sri Lankan javelin thrower Dilhani Lekamge under until she left their coach A.J.Rodrigo to train elsewhere in 2014.
 She also represented Sri Lanka at the 2014 Commonwealth Games and finished at 6th place clearing distance of 59.04m in women's javelin throw event.
 At the 2016 South Asian Games representing Sri Lanka, she claimed bronze medal after clearing a distance of 54.82 meters.

 In 2017 she represented her country in India at the 2017 Asian Athletics Championships in the women's javelin throw.
 The event was won by Li Lingwei but significantly Dilhani Lekamge matched her former training partner Nadeeka Lakmali and took the bronze.
 She also represented Sri Lanka at the 2019 South Asian Games and claimed silver medal in javelin throw event clearing 54.41m meanwhile incidentally Nadeeka Lekamge who herself admires Nadeeka Lakmali as her role model won the gold medal.
 She also claimed bronze medal at the 2019 Military World Games which was held in Wuhan clearing distance of 52.73m.

+Lakmali is a Warrant Officer attached to the 4 Battalion (V), Sri Lanka Army Women’s Corps.